-Paddling with a Greenland paddle is different than with a “Euro-blade” paddle.
-It’s easier!
+Paddling with a Greenland paddle differs from paddling with a “Euro-blade” paddle.
+It’s easier/ergonomic!
 The Greenland paddle does not stress the paddler as much as a “Euro-blade” paddle.
-That’s because of its tapered shape which allows the Greenland paddle to “catch” the water more gradually than a “Euro-blade” paddle. which is fully loaded all the way through the paddle stroke.
-Greenland paddles exhibit approximately 90 % of the surface area of a Euro-Blade and they are very streamlined allowing them to move a kayak forward with less effort.
+Its tapered shape allows the Greenland paddle to “catch” the water more gradually than a “Euro-blade” paddle, which is fully loaded all the way through the paddle stroke.
+Greenland paddles exhibit approximately 90% of the surface area of a Euro-Blade and they are very streamlined allowing them to move a kayak forward with less effort.

 During the stroke the Greenland paddle is held low at the roots of the blades while the upper arms hang close to the ribs.
-The forearms are positioned at near right angles to the upper arms, and remain bent throughout the stroke.
-The basic paddle stroke is made by turning your torso in the direction of the stroke.
+Positioned at right angles to the upper arms, the forearms remain bent throughout the stroke.
+Rotating your torso in the direction of the stroke, while pulling through with your arms, produces the basic paddle stroke.
 The paddle blade, tipped/canted slightly forward, is dipped into the water towards the feet while the arms swing back and forth with the torso.
-The basic stroke is relatively quick, and circular, with a cadence of about 60 strokes a minute.
+Paddlers using the basic stroke find it relatively quick, and circular, with a cadence of about 60 strokes a minute.

 Some paddlers, new to the Greenland style, feel an annoying vibration while making the stroke.
-This can be corrected by holding the paddle correctly. – With palms facing each other and the lower arms held at right angles to the upper arm and the paddle loom resting on the soft spot between the thumb and index finger the top edge of the blade will normally tip slightly forward.
-This is the angle/”cant” that the blade should enter the water.
+This can be corrected by holding the paddle correctly, palms facing each other and the lower arms held at right angles to the upper arm and the paddle loom resting on the soft spot between the thumb and index finger the top edge of the blade will normally tip slightly forward.
+This is the angle (or “can’t”) that the blade should enter the water.
 Once you have determined the “cant,” grip the root of the blade while maintaining that angle and make the stroke.
-If a vibration if felt during the stroke the top edge of the blade is simply not being held/tipped forward slightly.
+If a vibration is felt during the stroke the top edge of the blade is simply not being held/tipped forward slightly.

 You don’t have to paddle a Greenland style kayak to benefit from a Greenland paddle.
-I’ve been using a Greenland paddle exclusively for seven years in my Atlantis Kayaks Titan, a large volume touring kayak.
+I’ve been using a Greenland paddle exclusively for eight years.
+My upper body and arms never tire.
+The Greenland paddle offers maximal endurance.

 Greenland paddles are a centuries old tool used by Inuit for transportation and hunting across the arctic.
 These highly efficient paddles are experiencing a renewal by kayak paddlers around the world and VIPaddles produce some of these creations in a small shop in Nanaimo on Vancouver Island, Canada.
 Paddlers in Australia, Norway, Sweden, Finland, Spain, Greece, Singapore, and across Canada and the USA have purchased VIPaddles and some have even been used in Greenland.

-Beautiful, old growth Western Red Cedar Greenland paddles are hand crafted, hand rubbed with several coats of Tung oil.
+Beautiful, old growth Western Red Cedar Greenland paddles are hand-crafted, hand-rubbed with several coats of Tung oil.
 A spar varnish will be applied if requested.
 VIPaddles blades are tapered from a unique soft shoulder to a round tip approximately 8.6cm (3&3/8”) wide.
 The semi/almost round looms range from approximately 54cm (21″) long for people with a narrower boat to 66cm (26”) in length for paddlers with wider kayaks.
 Some VIPaddlers with small hands have smaller diameter looms.
 Cedar Greenland paddles weigh less than most composite and plastic “Euro” paddles used by paddlers who aren’t familiar with the benefits of Greenland paddles.
 The light weight of VIPaddles impress many paddlers; some touring paddles weigh as little as 0.6kg (22oz).
 Over all lengths vary from approximately 208cm (82”) and up.
-Storm paddles are much shorter.

 Probably the best method to determine the length of your VIPaddle is to measure the distance your arm span (the distance from finger-tip to Finger-tip, approximately 72 inches) plus the distance from your elbow to your fingertips.
 There is no hard and fast rule; some Inuit paddles were 12 feet long.